robb-j/gruber/quick-tour.md

 }
 ```

-`Migrator` is an agnostic primative for migrating there is also a bespoke integration with [postgres.js](https://github.com/porsager/postgres).
+`Migrator` is an agnostic primitive for migrating there is also a bespoke integration with [postgres.js](https://github.com/porsager/postgres).
-When used agnostically, it facilitates the preperation and running of migrations.
+When used agnostically, it facilitates the preparation and running of migrations.
 With postgres, it uses that facilitation to add a `migrations` table to track which have been run and execute new ones.

 > `loader` is a utility to run a function once and cache the result for subsequent calls, it's a very basic "memo".